oweitman/ioBroker.tvprogram/README.md

 ```

 #### Search
-With this widget you can search for broadcast within the title, a start date and for a broadcast type.
+With this widget you can search for broadcast within the title, description, a start date and for a broadcast type.
 The input field "From" ist prefilled with the actual date. if this field is unchanged the search starts with the actual time.
 if you change this field to a future or past date, the search starts at 00:00 of this date.
 One or both of the inputfields searchtext and category must be filled/selected.